kazutomo/groqsnips/README.md

 Tested with GroqWare Suite version 0.9.0

-To run the benchmark, simply type ./bench-hostapis-matmal.py
+To run the benchmark, simply type:

+     $ ./bench-hostapis-matmal.py